aryanmahawar205/DataSci-python/README.md

-# Python-Data-Science-and-Machine-Learning-Bootcamp
+# Python for Data Science
-Repo for Python Data Science and Machine Learning Bootcamp
+Repo to study python specifically for Data Science and its related domains